Rolleiflex 6000 System: First generation (6006 / 6002)

 Like the preceding SLX, the 6006 was designed to marry features from modern small format SLRs, including motorized film transport and autoexposure, with the larger film size of medium format cameras.
 The first camera released was the 6006 (1984), which had features similar to the SLX, adding through-the-lens (TTL) off-the-film (OTF) flash metering and a fully-interchangeable film back.
 The film back introduced with the 6006 had an integrated, flexible dark slide; it adds approximately 3/4 in to the depth of the 6006, compared to the SLX.
 A second version of the 6006 was released in 1989 with minor updates.
 Externally, the mechanical cable release socket was removed; on the original 6006, this was centered on the bottom front of the body between the two microswitch shutter releases.

-The 6006 was supplemented by the 6002 (1986), which was a simplified 6006, reverting back to the interchangeable film magazines of the SLX, but retaining the updated TTL/OTF light meter.
+The 6006 was supplemented by the 6002 (1986), which was a simplified 6006, reverting to the interchangeable film magazines of the SLX, but retaining the updated TTL/OTF light meter.
 In addition, the 6002 added multiple exposure capability, which subsequently was added with the updated 6006 in 1989.